prince-ph0en1x/QWorld/README.md

 I am a Ph.D. candidate at [QuTech](https://qutech.nl/person/aritra-sarkar/) and [QCA lab](https://www.tudelft.nl/en/eemcs/the-faculty/departments/quantum-computer-engineering/quantum-computer-architecture-lab/staff/aritra-sarkar/), working on **Quantum Machine Learning for Genomics**.
 Previously, I completed my M.Sc. in [Computer Engineering](https://www.tudelft.nl/en/education/programmes/masters/computer-engineering/msc-computer-engineering/) with thesis on [Quantum Algorithms for Pattern Matching on Genomic Sequences](https://repository.tudelft.nl/islandora/object/uuid%3A4257310d-6d8b-4f5a-9fda-00cf8e081f0e).

-The development of QML for Genomics is explained in the **QForce** notebooks.
+The development of QML for Genomics is explained in the **ARC** notebooks.
 It is an accompanying resource to my Ph.D. thesis.

 ## Tutorials

 A set of Jupyter Notebooks for learning various quantum programming platforms.
 It is meant for the 'already-initiated' - someone who already knows the basics of quantum programming in one platform and wants to compare, migrate or explore the features of another platform.

 Most of the materials are derived from various other official or community tutorials of the respective platforms; packaged as a cheatsheet to bootstrap a fast-paced learning.
 Advanced features are provided as links for exploring in a need-to-know basis.

+These are in the **archives*.

 ### Ongoing
 * [Rigetti](https://github.com/prince-ph0en1x/QWorld/blob/master/QWorld_Rigetti.ipynb) - Forest, Grove, QVM, pyquil